Gangplank Build Guide by Xeronn

 Nidalee is a tough opponent for

-Gangplank.- She can out-range you with her
+- She can out-range you and out-damage you with her

-Javelin Toss / Takedown therefore you will have an extremely hard time getting close to her to harass. - You will need to be on the move all the time, so as not to get hit by her
+- You will need to be on the move all the time, so as not to get hit by her

-Javelin Toss / Takedown, after she has used it, you have a window of opportunity to attack her freely. - Once she reaches level 6, avoid 1v1 with her, have your jungler with you and prepare a gank.
+Javelin Toss / Takedown, after she has used it, you have a window of opportunity to attack her freely.

 Olaf